-It is our policy to purchase toys and equipment from recognised early years suppliers to ensure that they comply with current health and safety legislation and carry a kitemark.
+Health and SafetyIt is our policy to purchase toys and equipment from recognised early years suppliers to ensure that they comply with current healthToys and Equipmentand safety legislation and carry a kitemark.

 Equipment and resources require wiping over regularly with a solution of sanitiser.
 All equipment is washed on a rota basis.
 This is monitored by the Room Leaders and Managers.
 Should toys and equipment be donated to the nursery - they will need to be checked over by a manager before going into either of the playrooms.